Robrowno/django-raceway/README.md

 - Bootstrap 5 toasts: I attempted to modify the bootstrap 4 toasts from the Boutique Ado walkthrough, whilst I was using Bootstrap 5.0.2 - This didn't work, and thanks to a snippet of code from Alan from Tutor support I was able to get it working again.

+- I had an error when selecting "None" as an option for cars where even when I set the form value to 0 it was throwing an error.
+I realised it was because I was using a Car model for the options, it was not able to just store 0 as a value for a 'car'.
+The solution to this was to create a "None" car in the database, and to hide it from the front end car hire section.
+It is only visible from the trackday detail page and it has an assigned value of 0.

+- I had some increment/decrement issues when two or more different items were added to the basket.
+I realised my ids were too similar to be used across potentially several different items and so I had to go about making it even more unique.

+- I encountered Migration History conflicts twice in development.
+The way to resolve this was to clear the affected migrations histories from the migrations of all the apps.
+Then, to fake an initial migration and to makemigrations and migrate after that.

+- I had an issue where my urls where too similar for my delete urls in the checkout app.
+The 'pattern' of the url was too similar and django was only picking up on one of the delete urls.
+The way to resolve this was to break the pattern with a specific key word in front of the item's id (e.g /experiences/ or /tuition/).

+-

 ### Current Unresolved Bugs